EduardVar/Elevens-Ed-XNA/README.md

 # Elevens-Ed-XNA
-To try it out, download the Release Build folder and run the .exe (needs the content folder in same directory to work).
+To try it out, download the Release Build zip folder, extract it, and run the .exe (needs the content folder in same directory to work).
 Windows is required to run it.

 # Instructions: